Questions Patients Never Ask Me

 Historically, men have been raised and conditioned by society to suck it up, man up, be silent and be strong.
 Should it surprise us, then, that they might not handle certain subjects with ease, like their muscle tone, beer bellies, height, and the hair on their heads?

 I take care of men for a living and am honored to do it.
 Excuse the hyperbole for a minute, but my experience has been that men are like wild animals who may only see a doctor when in pain, scared, or perceive that they have a life-threatening condition.
 They also might show up if a partner or close friend asks them to.
-And when they arrive, I know that they would love to ask me some burning questions…if only they could muster up the courage.
-But they rarely do.
+And when they arrive, I know that they would love to ask me some burning questions… if only they could muster up the courage.
+Unfortunately, they rarely do.

 Am I normal down there (i.e. is my penis of normal size)?